Frequently Asked Questions

 Large commercial accounts may be eligible for higher market pricing instead of program pricing when they request initial enrollment in the program.
 If you are interested in submitting an enrollment request for your large commercial account, please contact customer support.

 An electric utility like Eversource is responsible primarily for delivering electricity to you, for maintaining the poles and wires, and for addressing power outages.
-Your utility charges you for these services on the delivery portion of your electricity bill.
+Your utility charges you for these services on the delivery portion of your electric bill.

 An electricity supplier is a company that buys electricity for you from electricity generators or from electricity brokers.
 An electricity supplier can be a utility like Eversource, or it can be a third-party company.
 If your supplier is a third-party company, it does not replace Eversource as your electric utility.

 The minimum amount increases every year.
-For 2023, Massachusetts state law requires that renewable electricity must be purchased from renewable energy projects in New England to match 22% of your electricity use.
+For 2024, Massachusetts state law requires that renewable electricity must be purchased from new renewable energy projects in the New England region to match 24% of your electricity use.

 In addition, state law requires the purchase of a minimum amount of renewable energy from older renewable energy projects in New England, as well as from some other energy sources that are considered highly efficient but not renewable.